Piet Zwart: Design Style

 "Zwart was able to manipulate the oblique perspective in such a way that space was not only activated but made to seem irrational in order to heighten the viewer's experience of what would otherwise have been an ordinary rectangular room."

 As a designer, and pioneer of modern typography, Zwart was well known for his work for both Nederlandse Kabelfabriek Delft (a cable factory in Delft) and the Dutch postal, telegraph and telephone service.
 He did not adhere to traditional typography rules, but used the basic principles of constructivism and "De Stijl" in his commercial work.
 His work can be recognized by its primary colours, geometrical shapes, repeated word patterns and an early use of photomontage.
+The latter is exemplified by his well-known cover designs for the series Monografieën over filmkunst (Monographs on Film Art).

 His commercial print work has influences from Constructivism, Dada and De Stijl, while still adding a playfulness to the mix.
 In the 1920s, he began to work for Nederlandsche Kabelfabriek (Cable manufacturers) in Delft.
 While working for the company, he experimented with upper and lower case letters, lines, circles and screens, and free letter composition.
 He produced 275 designs within a decade, and then after he moved on to interior design, industrial design and furniture design.
-Zwart classified him as a 'typotect'; part typographer, part architect.
+Zwart called himself a 'typotect'; part typographer, part architect.